bobbyhalljr/raque-io/README.md

 - Styled Reset (used to reset browser styles)
 - Netlify

-## why I choose this tech stack ...
+## Why I choose this tech stack ...

 ### React
 I choose react because it allows me to break up my code into components and use them throughout the app.
 I love using hooks and creating awesome UI's.